HemOdd/Login-Signup/README.md

 A simple signup and login system made with NodeJS.

-* Uses MongoDB along with Mongoose as well as MLab sandbox service for database storage.
+* Uses MongoDB for database.
 * Uses Express for routing.
 * Uses bcrypt for password hashing.